Virtual assistant

 1. General principle diagram

-To monitor all energy and water flows within a building, the meters indicated in the diagram below must be installed:
+To monitor all energy and water flows in a building, the meters indicated in the diagram below must be provided:

 2. Principle diagram with Climkit equipment